-Although the dormitory rooms are comfortably furnished, each student must provide his/her own linens, bed covers, pillows, curtains, and rugs.
+Although the dormitory rooms are comfortably furnished, each student must provide his/her own linens, bed covers, pillows, curtains, rugs, etc.

 All first-time applicants for campus housing must complete and file an application with a \$20.00 non-refundable application fee.
-Applicants are required to pay a \$200.00 deposit.
+Applicants are required to pay a one-time \$200.00 deposit.

 Rooms open prior to the first day of classes.
-Occupants with special needs may move in prior to this time with written permission from the Student Services Office.
+Occupants with special needs may move in prior to this time with written permission from the Student Affairs Office.